michelealbach/cross-domain-fairness/data/README.txt

 Accuracy (aka 'Replaced') and No Relevance (aka 'Removed') Survey Results:
 Completed May-June 2020

-Identical to the Second survey, however the Accuracy survey replaced the feature 'Relevance' with 'Accuracy' and the No Relevance survey completely removed 'Relevance' as an option.
+Identical to the main survey, however the Accuracy survey replaced the feature 'Relevance' with 'Accuracy' and the No Relevance survey completely removed 'Relevance' as an option.

-See survey folder for exact survey wordings
+See survey folder for exact survey wordings.